-For this week’s Friday Favorites, we wanted to do something a little different and share our favorite restaurants around Baton Rouge and New Orleans.
-It’s easy to forget or take for granted that we live in an area that many people choose as a travel destination between sports and music festivals.
+Today I want to share a few of my favorite restaurants around Baton Rouge and New Orleans.
+It's easy to forget or take for granted that we live in an area that many people choose as a travel destination between sports and music festivals.
 Be it New Orleans or Baton Rouge, or really anywhere in South Louisiana, there is lots of great food to be found.
-So, we are sharing our favorites that are a little less touristy than the typical Bubba Gump’s and Acme Oyster House.
+So, I am sharing my favorites that are a little less touristy but still very much delicious!

 There's always lots of debate about who has the best pizza in Baton Rouge, but Red Zeppelin usually shows up on every list.
 One of our favorites!